-The Trust will continue to implement actions to deliver on the Strategic Drivers outlined in page 8, Objectives, Strategies and Activities.
-These drivers have informed the TCT Strategic Plan 2019 - 2022 and are now subject to a review under the leadership of the new CEO.
+The Trust will continue to implement actions to deliver on the Strategic Drivers outlined on page 7.
+These drivers have informed the TCT Strategic Plan 2022 - 2025.

-TCT will grow with careful thought and planning in the coming years, to ensure that growth continues to add value to our work; this will be in line with the Growth Plan outlined earlier in the report.
+TCT will grow with careful thought and planning in the coming years, to ensure that growth continues to add value to our work; this will be in line with the Growth Plan outlined earlier on page 8.